 EI – Ethical Integrity (Responsibility): Is the individual's integrity supported by a combination of ethical concern and consistency?
 The sum of items eleven through sixteen responses on the five Likert scale results in ethical integrity analysis.

 EB – Ethical Behavior (Honesty): Is the individual’s ethical behavior consistent with ethical integrity?
 The sum of items seventeen through twenty responses on the five Likert scale results in the ethical behavior analysis.

+Formal Mentoring : …

 Instrumentation